yacai0412/LILAP_caiya/README.md

 # LILAP
 Low-input Low-cost amplification-free library-production method for PacBio Long-read sequencing

 All the codes for LILAP are available in the 'code.sh' file.
-Kindly ensure the installation of the software is conducted with the correct versions specified in the accompanying article.
+The installation of the software should be conducted with the correct versions specified in the accompanying paper.

 Links for the single-fly genome (and Wolbachia) assemblies: